1stage/Aquarius-MX/src/rom/v2-0/README.md

      - If *length* is 0 or omitted, the returned string will be two characters if *number* is between 0 and 255, otherwise it will be four characters.
      - If *length* is 1, the returned string will be two characters long.
 If *nunmber* is greater than 255 or less than 0, only the LSB will be returned.
      - If *length* is 2, the returned string will be four characters long.
-     - Returns FC Error if *number* is not in the range -32676 through 65535 or *length* is not in the range 0 throuugh 2.
+     - Returns FC Error if *number* is not in the range -32676 through 65535 or *length* is not in the range 0 through 2.
      - See the DEC function for hex-to-number conversion.
  - HEX$("*string*")
    - Action: Returns string containing a series of two digit hexadecimal numbers representing the characters in *string*.